Clonakilty Distillery, Pot Stills, Co Cork

 ServiceDetails

-Minke Gin SchoolRequires pre‑booking; limited slots per session.
+Minke Gin School2‑hour workshop; pre‑booking essential; limited slots per session

-AccessibilityThe visitor centre is housed in a former bank with level access; staff can assist with any specific needs.
+AccessibilityLevel access in the former bank building; staff can assist with specific needs

 The distillery’s official website provides up‑to‑date timetables, pricing and a simple online reservation system: Visit Clonakilty Distillery.
 While admission fees are not listed in the public sources, the site notes that tours are a paid experience and that the Gin School is a separate, fee‑based activity.